andrej-a/rslang/README.md

 # Task RS Lang

-"RS Lang" – приложение для изучения иностранных слов, включающее электронный учебник с базой слов для изучения, мини-игры для их повторения, страницу статистики для отслеживания индивидуального прогресса.
+"RS Lang" – an application for learning english words, including an textbook with a database of words to study, mini-games for repeating them, a statistics page for tracking individual progress.

 Task: PASTE LINK <br/>
 Deploy: PASTE LINK <br/>
 Backend: https://react-rslang-back.herokuapp.com
 ![image](https://user-images.githubusercontent.com/81522781/187300410-8eef69b0-ea47-405b-9cac-f66575e9a9c1.png)

-## Структура приложения
+## Application Structure
-- страница авторизации
+- Authorization page
-- главная страница приложения
+- The main page of the application
-- страница статистики
+- Statistics page
-- словарь с вкладками уровней слов и вкладкой "Сложные слова"
+- A dictionary with word level tabs and a "Hard Words" tab
-- мини-игры AudioChallenge, Scrint
+- Minigames AudioChallenge, Scrint

-## Исходные данные
-Коллекция "4000 essential english words". Коллекция содержит 3600 часто употребляемых английских слов, изучение которых вам необходимо организовать. Слова в коллекции отсортированы от более простых и известных до более сложных. Первые 400 наиболее часто употребляемых слов в коллекцию не вошли. Считается, что это базовый запас взрослого человека, оставшийся от школы/вуза или предыдущих попыток изучения языка. Слова разделены на группы по 20 слов. Вся коллекция разбита на шесть частей по 600 слов в каждой.

-## Используемые технологии
+## Source data
+Collection "4000 essential English words".
+The collection contains 3600 frequently used English words, the study of which you need to organize.
+The words in the collection are sorted from simpler and more famous to more complex.
+The first 400 most frequently used words were not included in the collection.
+It is believed that this is the basic stock of an adult left over from school / university or previous attempts to learn a language.
+The words are divided into groups of 20 words.
+The whole collection is divided into six parts of 600 words each

+## Technologies that we used

 -  ***React*** <br/>
-1. Основным преимуществом выбранной технологии является возможность создавать инкапсулированные компоненты с собственным состоянием, а затем объединять их в сложные пользовательские интерфейсы. Это было рещающим фактором при выборе технологии для командной разработки<br/>
-2. React создаёт кэш-структуру в памяти, что позволяет вычислять разницу между предыдущим и текущим состояниями интерфейса для оптимального обновления DOM браузера <br/>
-3. Еще одно преимущество React — TypeScript XML (TSX) — это расширение синтаксиса TypeScript, которое позволяет использовать HTML-подобный синтаксис для описания структуры интерфейса.
+1. The main advantage of the chosen technology is the ability to create encapsulated components with their own state, and then combine them into complex user interfaces.
+This was a decisive factor when choosing a technology for team development
+2. React creates a cache structure in memory, which allows you to calculate the difference between the previous and current interface states for optimal updating of the browser DOM
+3. Another advantage of React — TypeScript XML (TSX) is the extension of TypeScript syntax, which allows you to use HTML-like syntax to describe the structure of the interface

 -  ***React Hooks***
-1. Легче шарить логику состояния(кастомные хуки).
-2. Не нужно помнить о this.
-3. Упрощение логики, связанной с жизненным циклом.
-4. Гибче возможности оптимизации за счет мемоизации.
+1. It's easier to share state logic (custom hooks)
+2. No need to remember about 'this'
+3. Simplification of the logic associated with the lifecycle

 - ***TypeScript***
-1. Строгая типизация
+1. Strict typing
-2. Больше возможностей ООП: модификаторы доступа, интерфейсы, абстрактные классы и т.д.
-3. Более понятный и читаемый код
-4. Минимизация возможных ошибок
+2. More OOP features: access modifiers, interfaces, abstract classes, etc.
+3. Clearer and more readable code
+4. Minimizing possible errors

-- ***Webpack*** - для сборки приложения, в режимах development и production
+- ***Webpack*** - to build an application, in the modesdevelopment и production
-- ***Material UI*** - для создания компонентов с готовыми стилями
+- ***Material UI*** - to create components with ready-made styles
-- ***Styled-components*** - для упрощения работы со стилями
+- ***Styled-components*** - to simplify working with styles
-- ***Plotly*** - для визуализации данных и построение графиков статистики
+- ***Plotly*** - to visualize data and plot statistics
-- ***Postman*** - проверка запросов на сервер
+- ***Postman*** - checking server requests
-- ***Netlify*** - автоматическая сборка и деплой текущего состояния ветки для разработки
+- ***Netlify*** - automatic assembly and deployment of the current state of the development branch
-- ***Eslint / Prettier*** -  для единого стиля кода всей команды + исключение некоторых ошибок
+- ***Eslint / Prettier*** -  for a single code style of the whole team + exclusion of some errors
-- ***react-router-dom*** - для организации навигации (в том числе и в браузере) между страницами
-- ***Trello*** - использовался для распределения задач и отслеживания процесса их выполнения всеми участниками, в целях соблюдения дедлайнов и избежания дублирования
-- ***Telegram*** - для регулярных видеозвонков и коллективного обсуждения поставленных задач, трудностей их выполенния и полученных результатов

-## Контроль качества кода
-Для обеспечения контроля качества использованы программные средства (linter, prettier) и разделение разработки на разные ветки используя систему контроля версий Git. Основное, рабочее приложение располагается в ветке develop, в которое участники разработки делают pull Request. Правило для проверки PR: обязателная проверка тим-лидом и одним участником проекта.
+- ***react-router-dom*** - to organize navigation (including in the browser) between pages
+- ***Trello*** - it was used to distribute tasks and track the process of their implementation by all participants, in order to meet deadlines and avoid duplication
+- ***Telegram*** - for regular calls and collective discussion of the tasks set, the difficulties of their fulfillment and the results obtained

+## Code quality control
+To ensure quality control, software tools (linter, prettier) and the division of development into different branches using the Git version control system were used.
+The main, working application is located in the develop branch, to which the development participants make a pull Request.
+Rule for PR verification: mandatory verification by a team lead and one project participant.

-## Авторы
+## Creators
 ### Team 21
-- Andrej Amelyanovitsch -  регистрация/авторизация, игра AudioChallenge
+- Andrej Amelyanovitsch -  Authorization page, minigame AudioChallenge
-- Anastasia Polivoda - словарь пользователя, статистика
+- Anastasia Polivoda - Textbook, Statistics page
-- Lizaveta Petrova - главная страница, игра Sprint
+- Lizaveta Petrova - Mainpage, minigame Sprint